h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/exception/QueueHandlerException.rst

 .. java:field:: public static final String NULL_OPERATION_ERROR
    :outertype: QueueHandlerException

-   NULL_OPERATION = "This operation can not be made because the queue is null, either the load method was not called or it fails to load the queue.";
+   NULL_OPERATION = "This operation can not be made because the queue is null, either the load method was not called or it fails to load the queue."

 READ_IO_ERROR
 ^^^^^^^^^^^^^